FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 Saint Zenobius of Florence,

-You were no stranger to the difficulties of our task here on Earth – feeding those around us with the Word of God and food for the poor in spirit.
+You were no stranger to the difficulties of our task here on Earth as you fed those around you with the Word of God and food for the poor in spirit.

-May you pray for us to have the strength and zeal to follow your example as Bishop of Florence in helping those in spiritual and physical need.
+May you pray for us to have the strength and zeal to follow your example in helping those in spiritual and physical need.

 Saint Zenobius of Florence, pray for us.
 Amen.